dawu415/cf-dotnetcore-samples/Core/Databases/blogs_ASPNetCore/README.md

 ```
 Operations:
   A. <route>  : Display the contents of the database
-  B. Perform an HTTP post to <route>/Home/addBlog with the paramter 'blogUrl' having the value <urlstring>.
+  B. HTTP post <route>/Home/addBlog with the paramter 'blogUrl' having the value <urlstring>: Add a new blog entry to the database.
 ```

 # Important Tips and Notes